seqan/bench/integrated_interface/README.rst

 Done

-Download binary
+Download
 ---------------

-Available executables for Linux OS X and Windows is `here <https://github.com/xp3i4/bench/releases>`_
+Executables for Linux OS X and Windows are `Here <https://github.com/xp3i4/bench/releases>`_.

 Usage
 -----
-Linux run the program from seqan_build/release/bin/SeqanBench
+Linux run the program from seqan_build/release/bin/SeqanBench/

 OS X run from the launchpad